 To drill into the categories, click the gear icon next to the feature name and select High cardinality view.
 Hover to see the percentage of records that have each value.

 For text features, Cluster Insights shows n-grams ranked by importance (highest to lowest).
+These are displayed as blue bars that represent the relative importance.
+To see the actual importance value, download the CSV.

 Locate a text feature on the Cluster Insights tab.
 Click near the feature name to expand.